JohnEarnest/Decker/docs/decker.md

 - _Show Widget Names_: Toggle displaying the `name` property of each widget above it while editing.
 - _Show Cursor Info_: Toggle displaying live numerical overlay of mouse position, offset, and selection bounds while editing.
 - _Show Grid Overlay_: Toggle displaying a configurable "graph paper" overlay while editing.
+- _Snap to Grid_: Toggle making a number of tools discretize to the grid.
+This impacts the Select, Line, Box, Filled Box, Oval, and Filled Oval tools, as well as moving and resizing one widget at a time with the _Widgets_ tool.
 - _Grid Size..._: Change the width and height of the "cells" in the _Grid Overlay_.
 - _Show Animation_: Toggle animating the special patterns 28-31.
 - _Transparency Mask_: Toggle displaying pattern 0 in a distinct color, revealing transparent elements.
 While the transparency mask is shown, using drawing tools with the first pattern will use pattern index 32 (opaque white) instead of the "true" pattern 0 (transparent white).
 Erasing with the pencil tool and deleting selections will still result in transparency.